mikedarling/CS-499/Milestones/index.md

 Code reviews are a tool that can be utilized by development teams that provide value in a handful of ways.
 It can provide a checkpoint for other developers to catch issues that may have been overlooked during development such as null checks, reversed logic gates (e.g. improper boolean operators - `&&` switched with an `||`; wrong comparison operator - `>` instead of `<`; etc.), or ineffecient code flows (e.g. static lists populated inside of a loop).
 One of the more useful and often overlooked benefits of code reviews is that is provides a way for engineers to share knowledge and skills, such as opportunities to refactor a code block to a distinct method or implement design patterns.

+The original python files can be found [here](https://github.com/mikedarling/CS-499/tree/master/src/Orginal-Project).

-Sample of the original python script:
+Here is a sample of the original python script:
 ```python
 username = "aacuser"
 password = "Password4"